flaxandteal/flaxandteal-website/content/pages/maritime-mile.md

 <ul style="text-align:left; font-size:large">
 <li> Scan & Discover: Find one of our 6 strategically placed QR code plaques, scan it with your smartphone, and step into a snapshot of history. </li>
 <li> Step Into the Past: There are 6 Rooms, each with a unique QR code located along the Maritime Mile.
-Navigate through these 6 uniquely themed 3D/VR rooms created and hosted in Mozilla Hub.
+Navigate through these 6 uniquely themed 3D/VR rooms powered by Mozilla Hubs.
 Whether you’re a history buff or a curious explorer, each room offers a distinct journey through time: </li>
   <ul>
     <li> People & Community: Experience the life and evolution of local communities. </li>
     <li> Industry: Explore Belfast’s industrial past. </li>